FelixLeChat92/MyPrompts/README.md

 These prompts cover various topics and can be used with different language models.
 Most of these prompts have been tested and optimized for Perplexity AI.
 I hope you find them useful and that they inspire you to create your own prompts.

-In the "PromptGenAlt_FR" folder, you will find three new situational prompts that I consider very useful, but it's important to know when to use them.
+Update: In the "PromptGenAlt" folder, you will find three new situational prompts that I consider very useful, but it's important to know when to use them.
 Each of these prompts focuses on different methods of Prompt Engineering:

 1. Tree of Thought:
    - Advantages: Helps break down complex problems into smaller, more manageable steps.
 Encourages a structured and logical approach to problem-solving.